Countdown to the Oscars: 10 Interesting Facts About the Academy Awards

 In anticipation to the 93rd Academy Awards ceremony, which will be held on April 25, I have decided to write a series of articles related to the most prestigious awards in the movie industry.
-Two weeks ago I talked about the birth of the Academy Awards, and last week I wrote about Wings (1927), the first ever Best Picture winner.
-For this week, I bring you 10 interesting facts about the Oscars.
-(Well, at least I hope they're interesting.)
+Two weeks ago I talked about the birth of the Academy Awards, and last week I wrote about Wings (1927), the first ever film to win the statuette for Best Picture.
+For this week, I bring you 10 interesting facts about the Academy Awards, plus some bonus facts.
+(All of these stand true as of the writing of this post; changes may occur in the future.)

 1. The least and most expensive winners

-Barry Jenkins' Moonlight (2017) stands as the lowest-budgeted film to win the Oscar for Best Picture, with a budget of $1.5 million.
+Moonlight (2017), directed by Barry Jenkins, stands as the lowest-budgeted film to win the Academy Award for Best Picture, with a budget of $1.5 million.
 In contrast, James Cameron's Titanic (1997) is the most expensive winner, with a budget of $200 million.

 Bonus fact: Moonlight is also the first film with an all-black cast to win Best Picture.